logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

 All authenticated users will have access to your account, and existing users will retain the permission levels they had before SSO was enabled, unless you configure groups.

+**Once a user logs via your portal they can use SSO to log to Logz.io using their email domain, even if their email hasn't been added to Logz.io's account.**

 ###### How SSO groups work

 SSO groups help you map, monitor, and edit access levels across multiple users in your organization.
 You can apply **User**, **Admin**, or **Read only** level permissions to all users in the group with a single set up, and change permission levels quickly and easily.